-Does it work?
 You bet!
 Last month we were honored to be keynote speakers at the third annual EBV Alumni National Conference in Frisco, Texas.
 In attendance were over 100 grads of the EBV program from all over the country.
 Most had already developed successful businesses ranging from Women Veterans Business Center to Cool Clock Shop, with many more products and services in between.
 The program is also available to the families of the disabled vets (EBVF), who also attended this annual conference.

 While we were there, we participated in a workshop where we were able to spend one-on-one time with the vets to discuss their business ideas and offer our advice.
 They asked us questions about the best way to position, grow, and monetize their brand value.
-Twenty-seven other tables provided real world business advice from recognized experts in the field of entrepreneurship.
+Twenty-seven other tables provided real-world business advice from recognized experts in the field of entrepreneurship.

 We were proud to be part of this incredible program and took the opportunity to thank them for their service and sacrifice on behalf of the folks they serve – us!
 We went to inspire them, but they inspired us!
-We couldn’t help but feel the excitement and “Can-Do” attitude of these men and women as they took on the new challenge of becoming business owners in the civilian world.
+And we couldn’t help but feel the excitement and “Can-Do” attitude of these men and women as they took on the new challenge of becoming business owners in the civilian world.

 As outsiders who have participated as speakers at the ground level at EBV programs at Syracuse University and Purdue University, and now to experience this ongoing support for the EBV and EBVF grads, we couldn’t help but be impressed with the feelings of comradely and family that this program offers.
-Grads are not suddenly turned loose on the world, but instead have a support network that goes on indefinitely.
+Grads are not suddenly turned loose on the world, but instead, have a support network that goes on indefinitely.

-The new businesses created by these veterans with disabilities and their families are creating jobs, commerce, and wealth that will benefit us all.
+The new businesses that these veterans with disabilities and their families have created are creating jobs, commerce, and wealth that will benefit us all.
 The EBV is creating the catalyst to ignite creativity and success with a unique program to educate, encourage, and support the entrepreneurial aspirations of our disabled vets.
 Although it is now in its relative infancy, this unique program is already making a difference.
 The future of our economy will be charged with a new brand of entrepreneur, the EBV Brand!

-As we celebrate Veterans’ Day this Monday, November 11, let’s recognize and thank our entrepreneurial veterans by trading with the over 17,000 veteran owned businesses across the country.
+As we celebrate Veterans’ Day this Monday, November 11, let’s recognize and thank our entrepreneurial veterans by trading with the over 17,000 veteran-owned businesses across the country.
 If you have a choice, why not choose a veteran business?
 They’ve served us twice, once in the field, and now with goods and services!
-So, don’t just take the day off this Veterans’ Day; show your support by making a purchase from a veteran-owned business.
+So, don’t just take the day off this Veterans’ Day.
+Show your support by making a purchase from a veteran-owned business.